Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Properties of satellite progenitors

 This is closely related to the mass-$t_{\rm infall}$ relation shown in Fig.~\ref{fig:time_mass}.
 As previously discussed, BSPs accreted earlier are typically less massive than those recently accreted.
 The difference can be as large as two order of magnitudes in total mass.
 This is not purely due to the fact that at later times galaxies are more likely to accrete more massive substructures.
 To illustrate this, in the right panel of Fig.~\ref{fig:time_mass} we show the five most massive satellites accreted by two Auriga halos, Au5 and Au28, with red and green triangles, respectively.
 It is clear that both halos have accreted satellites more than 1 dex more massive than their corresponding BSPs, and at similar times.
-However, as shown by \citet{10.1093/mnras/staa2221}, for satellites with $M_* > 10^8 ~M_{\odot}$ (i.e. within the BSPs range), their survival time strongly depends on their $t_{\rm infall}$.
-Due to dynamical friction, these more massive and luminous halos are more rapidly disrupted compared to lower mass halos, and their debris has more time to become efficiently phase-mixed.
-As a result, in such cases the brightest streams are associated with less massive (but still luminous) galaxies that can continue orbiting their host for longer periods.
-As $t_{\rm infall}$ gets closer to $z=0$ the chances of finding cold substructure arising from the most massive satellites grows.
-This is more clearly illustrat in Figure \ref{fig:mass_diff_Au}, where we show the total mass distribution of accreted satellites as function $t_{\rm infall}$ for six interesting cases.
-We only focus on accreted satellites of total infall masses $> 10^{9.5}$ M$_{\odot}$.
-BSPs are highlighted in red.
-Note that in all these examples the host have accreted satellites more massive than the BSPs, with later $t_{\rm infall}$.
+However, as recently discussed in \citet{2021ApJ...920...10P}, the infall mass of the accreted satellites plays a key role in determining the mixing time scales of their streams \citep[see also][]{1998ApJ...495..297J,1999Helmi}.
+More massive progenitors generate warmer stellar streams due to their higher internal velocity dispersions \citep{2015MNRAS.450..575A}.
+Indeed, as discussed in \citet[][]{2003MNRAS.339..834H}, streams originating in smaller haloes are narrower, more clearly defined, and, typically, they phase-mix over longer time-scales.
+Note however that this is not the only process at play.
+As shown by F20, for satellites with $M_* > 10^8 ~M_{\odot}$ (i.e. within the BSPs range), their survival time strongly depends on their $t_{\rm infall}$.
+Due to dynamical friction, these more massive and luminous halos are more rapidly disrupted compared to lower mass halos accreted at similar times.
+In such cases, the brightest streams can be associated with less massive (but still luminous) galaxies that can continue orbiting their host, and releasing debris, for longer periods.
+As $t_{\rm infall}$ gets closer to $z=0$ the chances of finding coherent stellar streams arising from the more massive satellites grows.
+This is more clearly illustrated in Fig. \ref{fig:mass_diff_Au}, where we show the total mass distribution of accreted satellites (not only BSPs) as a function $t_{\rm infall}$ for six particular Auriga models.
+Based on the infall mass distribution of the BSPs (Fig. \ref{fig:dist_mass} ), we only focus on accreted satellites with total infall masses $> 10^{9.5}$ M$_{\odot}$.
+The BSPs on each model are highlighted in red.
+Note that Au3 and Au19 (middle column) show two BSPs.
+The reason is these halos show, at the same $\mu_{\rm r}^{\rm lim}$, two LSB features associated with different progenitors (see Sec. \ref{sec:identify}).
+In all these examples the host has accreted satellites more massive than the BSPs, with later $t_{\rm infall}$.
+Indeed, we find that 52 percent of the models had a satellite more massive than the corresponding BSPs infalling at a later time.
 As previously discussed, we find that obvious debris features observed around galaxies today are not typically associated with most recent and most luminous accretion events.